Student Life

 Student Life News

-All shows are free and open to the public.
+All shows are open to the public.
 Seating is by general admission.
-Parking is available in the Upper Parking Lot off Kirby Road, with a limited number of accessible parking spaces in front of TPACC.
+No reservations required.
+Free parking is available in the Upper Parking Lot off Kirby Road, with a limited number of accessible parking spaces outside TPACC.
 Please see the Campus Map for details.

 Living with Friends